 There are three TAFE organisations who deliver these qualifications in NSW, Tasmania and WA and two industry-owned RTOs.
 Tertiary education has struggled to play a role in supporting future foresters.
-Only one university delivers a course of Master of Forest Science and Management in South Australia.
+Only one university, Southern Cross University (Lismore) delivers an undergraduate course, and only they and Australian National University (ANU) offer post-graduate programs.
 Many specialist forestry and agriculture courses were integrated into general science undergraduate degrees, leading to a decline of adequately trained foresters.